 The "Product Roadmap" board was created with product managers in mind, helping them plan which high level tasks will be done in each quarter.
 It summarizes all major features planned for each quarter and links each to the corresponding quarterly goal.

 A sleek Gantt View has been added so you can zoom out and see the big picture in a visual timeline.
-We've also added a filtered Main Board View to show only the features being worked on in the current Q (Quarter).
+We've also added a filtered Main Board View to show only the features being worked on in the current Q.

 An "Accounts" and a "Deals" board make up the "CRM" sub-folder within the "Planning" folder.
 These boards seamlessly link CRM and product planning.
-This sub-fold consists of:
+This sub-folder consists of:

 - Accounts - This board is used as a database of client accounts and lists feature requests coming from relevant clients.